 While currently in its infancy, 3D-printed circuit boards have the potential to shorten prototyping cycles and increase precision in PCB production.

-To refresh, printed circuit boards are what enable manufacturers to create complex wiring circuitry and organize them in a relatively compact surface within electronic product designs.
 It’s also the backbone of many devices we have today — including your phone and even the smallest of IoT (Internet of Things) sensors.
 Nonetheless, for engineers and hobbyists, it’s still costly and time-consuming to make, which is why 3D printing circuit boards have a broad appeal.

 Are you curious about who works on our PCBs at MAKO Design + Invent?
 Check out our #MeetMako Blog on our electrical designer, Navdeep!